Battle in Outer Space: Special effects

-The beginning of the film shows see three flying saucers traveling though space while the credits roll across the screen.
+The beginning of the film shows three flying saucers traveling though space while the credits roll across the screen.
 These scenes were taken with the camera platform and the saucers attached to an overhead rail that move them both along at the same speed past the outer space backdrop.

 The tunnel in the ray gun test chamber was achieved by using a backdrop painting done in forced perspective making it look like an endless tunnel.

 To film the two SPIP rocketships flying up into the sky, the two six-foot miniatures were radio-controlled and launched from under a bridge suspended 100 ft above the ground at Miura Point, connecting the cities of Miura City and Jōgashima.

 For the miniature wire-work, it was the job of Fumio Nakashiro, who used thin piano wires ranging from 0.1, 0.2 and 0.25 millimeters.
 They were painted to blend in with the background of outer space, but they can sometimes be seen when in front of a sky background.

 The air jets effects for the Moon rovers was created using a water spray.

 To simulate buildings being torn and thrown up into the air, miniatures were mostly made of lightweight materials such as cardboard, wafer-thin paraffin, gypsum and Styrofoam which was pre-cut and assembled.
 Some pieces were trained on the miniature set, blowing everything upwards thanks to multiple compressed air tanks underneath the set.
 The soldiers falling upward was achieved with a camera moving over the actors, and then superimposing them over the miniature action via a traveling matte.

 Release

 Battle in Outer Space was released in Japan on 26 December 1959.
-It was released in the United States in an English-dubbed version by Columbia Pictures in 1960 where it was a double feature with 12 to the Moon.
+It was released in the United States on June 10, 1960 in an English-dubbed version by Columbia Pictures where it was double billed with 12 to the Moon (1960).
 The North American release was reasonably popular earning around $600,000.